 Physician Assistant School Preparation - Experience

 It is important you have an understanding of the PA field through experiences you have gained in student groups, volunteering or work experience.
-Like many other graduate and professional programs, PA schools like to admit applicants who are well-rounded and have a clear, firm commitment to their goals.
-In general, a well rounded applicant will have a solid GPA, and have participated in and made significant contributions in their extracurricular activities such as a student organization, volunteering/working in a healthcare setting (i.e. hospital, hospice, community clinic), research, etc.
+In general, a well rounded applicant will have a solid GPA, and have participated in and made significant contributions in their extracurricular activities, such as a student organization, volunteering/working in a healthcare setting (i.e. hospital, hospice, community clinic), research, etc.

 Students are encouraged to do one or more of the following to gain exposure to PAs and the healthcare field.